Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: A Taxonomy of Geometrical Prior Knowledge for Deep Neural Networks

-For many machine learning tasks, experts can identify transformations, which should affect the output of the algorithm either in a predictable way or not at all.
-In literature, this kind of expert information is called \textbf{geometrical prior knowledge}.

-In general, incorporating geometrical prior knowledge to neural networks restricts the solution space of the neural network's learning algorithm.
-If the prior knowledge is carefully chosen, i.e. it is relevant for the task the network is trying to solve, this helps to raise the data-efficiency of the learning process.
-Since the available amount of training data is finite - especially for small datasets - incorporating geometrical prior knowledge leads to an improved overall performance of DNNs.
+In general, geometrical prior knowledge can be incorporated to DNNs in order to restrict the solution space of the learning algorithm.
+If the prior knowledge is carefully chosen, i.e. it is relevant for the task the network is trying to solve, this helps to raise the data efficiency of the learning process.
+Since the available amount of training data is finite incorporating geometrical prior knowledge leads to an improved overall performance of DNNs, especially for small datasets.